Skip to main content Skip to secondary navigation

 Research Goal

-The central research question of this fellowship is: What are the economic and regulatory value drivers of Agrivoltaics, and how can we leverage these drivers to expand energy access, preserve farmland, boost food production, and protect small farmers?
+The central research question of this fellowship is: What are the economic, technological, regulatory, and commercial drivers of biomass waste-to-resource processes and how can we leverage these drivers to maximize both the environmental impact and commercial potential of Oleo’s technology.

-Fellows will leverage the tool they created in part 3 and synthesize their learnings to answer the following questions (and ones they come up with throughout the process):
+Fellows will leverage the information gathered in part 2 and the tools they created in part 3 to synthesize their findings and answer the following questions:

 TomKat Center is proud to be a Cardinal Quarter Community Partner